-Your smartwatch is instantly faster (in speed, not actual time, silly) than watchOS 2, yet it's still able to deliver powerful new features without slowdown.
+Your smartwatch is instantly faster (in speed, not actual time, silly) than it was with watchOS 2, yet it's still able to deliver powerful new features without slowdown.

-Now that Apple watchOS 3.2 is in beta, there's a lot more to explore.
-Here's a breakdown of what we found from watchOS 3 through watchOS 3.2.
+Now that Apple watchOS 3.2 has launched, there's a lot more to explore.
+Here's a breakdown of what we found from watchOS 3 through watchOS 3.2.2 beta.

 Cut to the chase

 - What is it?
 The next version of Apple's smartwatch operating system

 - When's it out?
 Download it today

 - What will it cost?
 Nothing, it's a free upgrade!